 After notification, the Chief Civilian Director or his designate will decide whether a case is within the jurisdiction of the IIO.
 The IIO will only investigate those cases that are within its jurisdiction and will not attend or investigate all incidents of which it is notified.
-However, the Minister of Justice may direct the IIO to conduct an investigation into an alleged act committed by a police officer in BC.
+However, the Minister of the Attorney General may direct the IIO to conduct an investigation into an alleged act committed by a police officer in BC.
 The Director of Police Services may also refer a matter to the IIO for investigation.

 If the IIO asserts jurisdiction over a case, it will complete an investigation of any potential offence by an officer under any federal or provincial statute so that the Chief Civilian Director is able to decide whether or not to make a report to Crown counsel.
 Under the Police Act, police services of BC are required to cooperate with IIO investigations.

 A Memorandum of Understanding (MOU) respecting investigations was signed by the Chief Civilian Director of the IIO and those police services that fall under the IIO jurisdiction.